 General information

-The directors and founders of the event are the internationally renowned singer Ulf Bästlein and the pianist Charles Spencer, one of the leading song accompanists of our time.
-Charles Spencer‘s musical partners include Jessye Norman, Christa Ludwig, Thomas Quasthoff, Thomas Hampson, Vesselina Kasarova and Elina Garança.
+The series is directed and founded by the internationally renowned singer Ulf Bästlein and the pianist Charles Spencer, one of the leading lieder accompanists of our time.
+Charles Spencer’s musical partners include Jessye Norman, Christa Ludwig, Thomas Quasthoff, Thomas Hampson, Vesselina Kasarova, and Elina Garança.
 The bass-baritone Ulf Bästlein, who grew up in Husum, is a professor for singing at the University of Music in Graz and the University of Music in Lübeck.
 Both artists are connected by their long-standing intensive artistic and pedagogical collaboration.

 In autumn 2018, Ulf Bästlein was awarded the highest award of the district of North Frisia – the Hans Momsen Prize – for his many years of service to cultural life in North Friesland.
 In 2021, Prime Minister Daniel Günther presented him with Schleswig-Holstein’s highest award for his “outstanding services to the state of Schleswig-Holstein”: the Order of Merit.